kylejusticemagnuson/pyti/README.md

 Weighted Moving Average
 Williams %R
 ```
-pyti is currently only compatible with Python 2.7
+pyti is now compatible with both Python 2.7 and Python 3.6

 Install using pip:
 ```